CCTV Installers in Leicester

 Night commissioning as standard

-We don’t leave until every camera performs after dark.
-Most installers skip this step; it’s where footage quality is won or lost.
+We do not leave until every camera performs after dark.
+Most installers skip this step; it is where footage quality is won or lost.

 About Doberman

 Doberman is a Leicester-based CCTV installation company.
 We design, install, and support hardwired PoE camera systems for homes and businesses across Leicester and Leicestershire.
-Every installation is carried out by our own team - we don’t subcontract.
+Every installation is carried out by our own team, never subcontracted.
+If you are still weighing up firms, our guide to choosing a reliable CCTV installer lays out the checks that separate a proper installer from a confident salesperson.

 We specialise in one thing: wired CCTV that works.
-No alarm upsells, no smart home bundles, no maintenance contracts you didn’t ask for.
-Our focus is clean installations with reliable hardware, properly commissioned after dark, and handed over so you actually know how to use the system.
+No alarm upsells, no smart home bundles, no maintenance contracts you did not ask for.
+Our focus is clean installations on reliable hardware, properly commissioned after dark, handed over so you actually know how to use the system.

 If you want to understand our approach before getting in touch, our CCTV blog covers everything from camera placement to system specs to what drives the cost of an installation in Leicester.